 Adding Creative Details

-Starting with an outline doesn’t mean limiting your creativity.
-Instead, it gives you a foundation that allows your ideas to grow and transform, keeping you inspired and on track—especially when working on a creative nonfiction essay or memoir that needs both structure and creative expression.
+An outline gives us a foundation that allows our ideas to grow and transform, keeping us inspired and on track.
+Especially when working on a creative nonfiction essay or memoir, we can’t go wrong with a mapping of our ideas for more artful expression.